 That is, if one merely possesses a weapon while committing another felony, means that additional felony charges can be tacked-on.
 2C:39-4.1a holds that it is a crime to possess a firearm or other weapons while also engaging in or attempting to engage in a drug crime.
 However, consider the hypothetical scenario where a police officer stops a vehicle due to some suspected crime or wrong-doing.
 During the course of the stop, a firearm is found in the vehicle.
 While a vehicle occupant may not expect to face criminal charges merely because a gun was found in the vehicle he or she was occupying, it is a real possibility under NJ law.
 Under these circumstances possession of the weapon is presumed on behalf of all occupants unless an exception applies.

 Weapons that Are Strictly Prohibited from NJ

 New Jersey state law makes it illegal to possess certain types of weapons regardless of one’s purpose.
 Other weapons require an individual to have a certain valid purpose.
 It is a fourth degree crime to knowingly possess the following weapons:

 That said, there are some exceptions to New Jersey’s strict weapons laws.
 Our attorneys can work to ensure that the charges alleged against you are appropriate.
 We work to protect your rights.

 New Jersey Gun and Weapon Defense Lawyers

 The criminal defense attorneys of the Law Offices of John J. Zarych have more than 45 years of combined experience defending criminal matters such as weapon and gun charges.
-To schedule a free and confidential criminal defense consultation at one of our offices, call 800-508-9786 or contact us online today.
-Our are located in Atlantic City, Cape, May, Wildwood, and Northfield.
+To schedule a free consultation at one of our offices, call (609) 625-3006 or contact us online today.
+Our offices are located in Atlantic City, Cape, May, Wildwood, and Northfield.